sssqwe/ds-councilor-louijeune-small-landlord/docs/deliverable-1.md

 ### What is the geographic distribution of these landlords by city council district?

-We analyzed the data to determine the quantity of landlords by city coundil district as listed by our overlayed dataset.
+We analyzed the data to determine the quantity of landlords by city council district as listed by our overlaid dataset.
 Below is a table containing our results accompanied by a bar chart to display the breakdown by quantity.

 Unlike the prior question, there was no limit placed on the quantity of districts displayed, as that quantity is already defined.
 The process was completed in the following file.